 Make Your Garden Extra Diverse With Perennials

 It's that easy!
 Just flip a tile and replace it with a perennial to brighten up your outdoor and garden spaces.
 You could also remove random tiles from a path or patio to create a fun effect and choose one variety or make a fun combination that'll make your eyes and garden happy.
-There's nothing better than having an outdoor space you truly love and can look out to every day.
-Whichever perennial makes you happy, just plant it.
+There's nothing better than having an outdoor space you truly love and can look out every day.
+Whatever perennial makes you happy, just plant it.
 Here are some options in case you are out of ideas or simply looking for new additions to your perennial garden.

 For Sunny Spots in Your Outdoor Spaces